Get exclusive member benefits & effect social change. Join Today

 You can self-report the symptoms mentioned above.
 Your doctor may also ask about past illnesses and medical procedures to determine whether one or more risk factors are present.

-A simple physical examination of the penis area can help the doctor identify issues that indicate the presence of a urinary stricture.
+A simple physical examination of the penis area can help the doctor identify the presence of a urinary stricture.
 For instance, the doctor will be able to readily observe redness (or urethral discharge) and find out if one or more areas are hard or swollen.